ElspethThePict/S1Forever/README.md

-# S1Forever
+# Sonic the Hedgehog Forever
 A modification of the 2013 mobile port, based on the 2021 decompilation

 "Sonic the Hedgehog Forever" is a non-profit project.
 It is not